 Going for a Ride

-When cubs are real young, it is somewhat common for them to latch onto mom while she is swimming.
+When cubs are real young, it is somewhat common for them to latch onto mom while she is swimming when they get tired.
 This little cub was tired of walking in the grass and decided to climb onto mom as she moved around and save its energy.
+Mom’s normally throw their cubs off if they climb on her back, but this evening she didn’t mind and let it ride.

 There are too many times to count when I had a great setting with wildlife, but no light.
 Having both come together perfectly on this morning was a dream.
 As I ran to the stream, hoping they would cross in the perfect morning light, I waited only briefly before they decided to cross.
 The morning light, reflection, and mountains made for a dramatic backcountry Alaskan scene.